gamemanual0/gm0/source/docs/power-and-electronics/servo-guide/choosing-servo.rst

    It is very important to keep the reliability of a given vendor in mind when choosing servos.
 It is very common for manufacturers and resellers on Amazon and other similar sites to significantly exaggerate their servos' specs, or pick unrealistic best-case scenarios for measuring the specs.
 We have limited our recommendations only to vendors who historically have been reliable with publishing accurate servo specifications.

-   As a rule of thumb established manufacturers (Hitec, Savox, ServoCity, goBILDA, Andymark, etc) will usually publish accurate numbers, and servos from marketplaces (Amazon, AliExpress, hobby stores, etc) should be viewed with significant skepticism.
+   As a rule of thumb established manufacturers (Hitec, Savox, ServoCity, goBILDA, AndyMark, etc) will usually publish accurate numbers, and servos from marketplaces (Amazon, AliExpress, hobby stores, etc) should be viewed with significant skepticism.

 Servo Type: Regular or Continuous
 ---------------------------------